barionleg/Unoficial-Tundra-Wiki/Cargo-Dragon-v2.md

-The Cargo Dragon v2 is SpaceX's current cargo spacecraft.
-It is a modified version of the Crew Dragon spacecraft.
+The Cargo Dragon v2 is SpaceX's current cargo vehicle.
+Launched on a Falcon 9 Block 5, it is a modified version of the Crew Dragon spacecraft.

 From top to bottom